 Here are common examples of insurance misrepresentations from homeowners:

 Lying to your insurer might seem worth it at the time to save a few bucks, but in reality, it is a form of fraud, and it will cost you.
-Think twice about lying when filling out insurance applications.
+Consider carefully before lying when filling out insurance applications.
 Imagine what can happen if you need to file a claim and it is denied.
-You would be on the hook for the repair costs.
-Always be honest and verify all of the information you are providing to insurers.
+You would be responsible for the repair costs.
+Always be honest and verify all the information you provide to insurers.

 You should not lie to an insurance company about a car accident, even if you plan to pay for the damage out of pocket.
 Changing vehicles or purchasing a new car does not remove your accident or claims from your record.
 Insurers can use your driving record to see past claims; they will be able to see your driving and accident history.